helmarw/myClock/README.md

 ### Notes

 Switching between ESP8266 and ESP32 platform requires deleting preferences.txt which the update script will do automatically when updating core.
-(Comment: did that too bit still ESP8266 refused to work for me)
+(Comment: did that too but still ESP8266 refused to work for me)

 ### Modifications/fixes